First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron

 \subsubsection{Discussion}

 The overnight evaluation results confirm that the RL-based control framework generalizes reliably beyond its training conditions.
 The policy demonstrated strong resilience to environmental drifts, maintained beam stability across a range of operating regimes, and operated fully autonomously for several hours without triggering interlocks.
-Furthermore, the ability to restore performance via brief retraining underscores the value of intermittent fine-tuning as a sustainable long-term operation strategy.
+Furthermore, the ability to restore performance via brief retraining underscores the value of intermittent fine-tuning as a sustainable long-term operation strategy. \\ It is important to emphasize that the present work was not intended to replace expert operators during the initial setup of a new machine configuration.
+In the experiments reported here, operator-led turn changes were generally completed faster than online RL training.
+Rather, the objective was to learn a state-dependent control policy that could subsequently operate autonomously under realistic machine conditions.
+In this context, the most significant result is the successful deployment of trained policies during extended evaluation periods, where the agent compensated operational drifts, recovered from perturbations, and maintained stable beam conditions without further learning.

 These findings highlight the readiness of RL-based tuning for deployment in continuous operation modes of high-power proton cyclotrons, where reliability, adaptability, and safety are critical.